Synthetic Identity Fraud: What Is It and How to Detect It

 Moreover, device fingerprinting lets you create hashes for each unique configuration, which lets you spot connections between users and instantly flag repeat offenders.

-Identify Fraudulent Behavior via Velocity Rules
+4. Identify Fraudulent Behavior via Velocity Rules

-Enable Machine Learning Suggestions
+5. Enable Machine Learning Suggestions

 A whitebox machine learning system is particularly adept at spotting patterns that point to synthetic ID fraud.
-By extracting all the data mentioned in the points above (device, IP, card, behaior) and feeding it to the system with the right labels, you can expect insights that no analysts could have extracted.
+By extracting all the data mentioned in the points above (device, IP, card, behavior) and feeding it to the system with the right labels, you can expect insights that no analysts could have extracted.

 If you are consistent in your reporting and use enough feedback mechanisms, you can begin getting suggestions that may point to the most undercover and sophisticated fraud.
 Best of all, the efficiency will improve over time, and the rules are based on your own historical business data.

-Tips to Protect Yourself From Synthetic Identity Fraud
+How to Prevent Synthetic Identity Fraud

 While there is very little you can do about a data leak (except minimize the amount of personal information you give out to third-party companies), all of the other exploits can be mitigated with common sense and basic security measures.
 These include: